angeloalduino/doomstatz/README.md

 # Configuration

+### UI

 Since the UI is based on a web browser, it can be infinitely configured by editing the html file in [`html/statsview.html`](./html/statsview.html).
 The javascript function `handleStats()` is called with a JSON string containing the various memory values that are polled.
 If the process is not running, `handleWaiting()` is called.

+### Process

+An executable name can be defined in [`config.json`](./config.json) along with a list of memory offsets and string identifiers to use for them. doomstatz will continuously read int32 values from these addresses and pass them to the webview via the `handleStats()` call.

 # Resources